Archive by Author

 A Melodic Journey Through Love’s Follies

 A Preview by Toni Tresca In the world of love, not every romance ends with ‘happily ever after.’
-Despite what pop culture has drilled into us since we were children, […]
+Despite what pop culture has drilled into us since we were children, things are frequently more complex and messy.
+“Love is a gift that can also go really wrong, and not everyone gives the gift the other […]

 0 Comments Read more »